SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-02-myrtle-viii.md

 > NOPE.

 > BUT I DON'T KNOW WHAT THIS 'WE' STUFF IS.
-YOU SOLD IT.
+'YOU' SOLD IT.
 IT'S MINE NOW.

 <I>MYRTLE looks up toward her son.
 It's the closest thing to a joke he can muster.</i>

 ### MYRTLE ###

 > I ...

-I STILL CAN'T BELIEVE YOU TRICKED ME.
+> I STILL CAN'T BELIEVE YOU TRICKED ME.

 ### KEVIN ###